Nataniel-Antosik/Mobile-System/README.md

 # Mobile-System
 The entire course on mobile systems at the West Pomeranian University of Technology in Szczecin.
+The labs are in Kotlin and two in python.